 Certificates of deposit, or CDs, are popular federally insured savings accounts that traditionally have higher rates than standard savings accounts.
 With a certificate of deposit, you agree to allow the financial institution to hold your money for a fixed period.
 In return, they will pay you interest on the balance.
 The period is generally three months to five years.
-The longer you allow the financial institution to hold your money, usually the higher the amount of interest earned.
+The longer you allow the financial institution to hold your money, the higher the interest amount earned.

-Financial institutions use CDs to acquire cash, which is later used to make loans available to individuals and businesses, hold in reserves, or spend on their operations.
+Financial institutions use CDs to acquire cash, later used to make loans available to individuals and businesses, hold in reserves, or spend on their operations.
 They may also use other funding sources as alternatives, such as the Federal Reserve Bank and other banks.
-These other alternatives can determine what a financial institution will set as an interest rate on a CD.
+These alternatives can determine what a financial institution will set as an interest rate on a CD.

 There are advantages and disadvantages to investing your money in a CD versus alternative investments.
 Read more below to learn about these alternative investments.

 Your funds are safe with a CD because the Federal Deposit Insurance Corporation (FDIC) insures it.
 The National Credit Union Association (NCUA) will protect the CD funds deposited into credit unions.
 If the financial institution fails, your money is protected up to $250,000.
 This makes CDs a safer option than more volatile investments, like stocks and bonds.